Pacing Equilibrium in First-Price Auction Markets: Algorithms via Convex Programming

 It is easy to see that $x_{ij}$ is a valid allocation: {\mcp} has the exact packing constraints.
-Budgets are also satisfied (here we may assume $u_i>0$ since otherwise budgets are satisfied since the bidder wins no items): by \kktref{kkt:utility} and \kktref{kkt:x_pos} we have that for any item $j$ that bidder $i$ is allocated part of:
+Budgets are also satisfied (here we may assume $u_i>0$ since otherwise budgets are satisfied because the buyer wins no goods): by \kktrefs{kkt:utility} and \eqref{kkt:x_pos} we have that for any good $j$ that bidder $i$ is allocated part of:

 If $\delta_i = 0$ then summing over all $j$ gives